Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 ACPIdentity.syncIdentifiersWithAuthState((nullable NSDictionary*) identifiers, authenticationState: string);
 ```

-o  *identifiers* is a dictionary that contains IDs with the Identifier type as the key, and the string identifier as the value.
-If the identifier type and identifier do not have valid string values \(non null or empty\), the identifier is ignored by the Identity extension.
+*identifiers* is a dictionary that contains IDs with the Identifier type as the key, and the string identifier as the value.

+If either the `identifier type` or `identifier` contains a null or an empty string, the identifier is ignored by the Identity extension.

-o  *authenticationState* (VisitorIDAuthenticationState) value indicates authentication state for the user containing one of the VisitorID.AuthenticationState values `ACPMobileVisitorAuthenticationState.AUTHENTICATED`,`ACPMobileVisitorAuthenticationState.LOGGED_OUT` and `ACPMobileVisitorAuthenticationState.UNKNOWN`
+*authenticationState* (VisitorIDAuthenticationState) value indicates authentication state for the user containing one of the VisitorID.AuthenticationState values:
+* `ACPMobileVisitorAuthenticationState.AUTHENTICATED`
+* `ACPMobileVisitorAuthenticationState.LOGGED_OUT`
+* `ACPMobileVisitorAuthenticationState.UNKNOWN`

 #### Example